 Any attempt to increase Latin America’s productivity should adapt managerial ideas to the Latin American character rather than the other way around, argues Alfredo Behrens (FIA Business School, São Paulo).
-To find out more, join the author for the launch of his book Gaucho Dialogues on Leadership and Management at Canning House, London, on 23 January 2018.

 There are many explanations for why Latin America has lagged behind regional leader the United States for over a century.